 This step is pretty important.
 Without the proper robots directives, all bots would fall into the Blackhole because they wouldn’t know any better.
 If a bot wants to crawl your site, it must obey the rules!
 The robots rule that we are using basically says, “All bots DO NOT visit the

-Further customization: The previous five steps will get the Blackhole working, but there are some details that you’ll want to customize:
+The previous steps will get the Blackhole working, but there are some details that you may want to customize:

-These are the recommended changes, but the PHP is clean and generates valid HTML5, so feel free to modify the source code as needed.
-Note that beyond these three items, no other edits need made.
+These are the recommended changes, but the PHP is clean and generates valid HTML, so feel free to modify the markup as needed.

-If you get an error letting you know that a file cannot be found, it could be an issue with how the script indicates the absolute path, using
+If you get an error letting you know that a file cannot be found, it could be an issue with how the script specifies the absolute path, using

 getenv('DOCUMENT_ROOT').
-That function works on a majority of servers, but if it’s not working on your server for whatever reason, you can simply replace it with the actual path.
-For example, here are the paths as specified in the script:
+That function works on a majority of servers, but if it fails on your server for whatever reason, you can simply replace it with the actual path.
+From Step 4, the include script looks like this:

 Blocking bots is serious business.
 Good bots obey